REV23Docs/rev23-cloudapp-docs/docs/versions/ios.md

 ### Color Customization

 Added color customization to users, studio, service categories and service types.
-Service colors are currently the most noticable, the other settings will be more subtle, but used in future updates.
+Service colors are currently the most noticeable, the other settings will be more subtle, but used in future updates.

 - Users: Overrides the system defined color for user initial colors.
 If not set will use the system generated color.
 - Studio: Overrides the system defined color for the studio initials.
 If not set will use the system generated color.